Johnnydaboy/IronManBot/README.md

 # IronManBot
+IronManBot is a simple discord bot made for the video game Super Smash Bros.
+Melee to play Ironman style matches.
+An ironman style match is where two players play through a set of characters until one player defeats all opposing player's characters.
+The IronMan bot takes into consideration different tiering of a specific video games characters in order to create balanced randomly picked teams for two players to play Ironman style matches.

 5v5?
 No problem, 6v6?
 No problem!
 Friend too trash at a certain fighting game?
 1v6?
 N O   P R O B L E M.

 Add the bot here: https://discord.com/api/oauth2/authorize?client_id=752428169658892368&permissions=0&scope=bot